 Coach Blake was born and raised in Ladera Ranch, California.
 He is currently working towards getting his Bachelor’s degree in Business Management at Cal State Fullerton after attending Saddleback College for 2 years.
 Coach Blake is incredibly excited to share his knowledge of the game with the players and is looking forward to helping the team have a successful season.

 Freshman Head Coach

-Moy joins the Titans for his first year in the program.
+Moy returns to the Titans for his third year in the program.
+Coach Moy has done an excellent job guiding and preparing his freshmen to play at the next levels of Tesoro Baseball.
 He was born and raised in Southern California.
 He attended La Mirada High School where he was a 2-sport athlete.
 After graduation he joined the United States Navy where he served 6 ½ years in the elite US Submarine Force.
 He was Honorably Discharged then attended Cerritos College where he played catcher and was named team captain of the Baseball team.
 He then transferred to USC where he played baseball for 2 years.